Exercise is noisy.

 Sometimes you have to face facts, if you want your gym to be significantly quieter there isn’t always a cheap shortcut.

-If you have machines which are notoriously loud then consider switching them for machines such as quiet treadmills and quiet rowing machines which are designed with noise reduction in mind.
+If you have machines which are notoriously loud then consider switching them for machines such as quiet treadmills, quiet rowing machines, quiet exercise bikes or turbo trainers and ellipticals which are designed with noise reduction in mind.

 If you have punching bags setup in your gym make sure you put them towards the back of the gym so that gym life isn’t punctuated by the noise of someone hitting it.
 You could also invest in quiet punching bags or simply ensure that people wear thicker gloves when hitting the bags in your gym.